yzcyx/POJ/Vol1/readme.md

 2. This problem will be judged automatically.
 Your answer must match exactly, including the capitalization, punctuation, and white-space.
 This includes the periods at the ends of the lines.
 3. All locations are given in miles.

-1.No property will appear exactly on the semicircle boundary: it will either be inside or outside.
-2.This problem will be judged automatically.
-Your answer must match exactly, including the capitalization, punctuation, and white-space.
-This includes the periods at the ends of the lines.
-3.All locations are given in miles.